Resources, tips and tricks for AAUW state and branch leaders

 AAUW Welcomes New Legacy Circle Members

-We gratefully acknowledge these visionary AAUW members and supporters who have recently joined the Legacy Circle: Shari Beck (California), Marge Hobbs (California), Sue Shineman (Missouri) and Julia Stone (Colorado).
+We gratefully acknowledge Claire M. Bush (South Carolina) and Cheryl L. Fuller (Texas). as AAUW’s newest Legacy Circle member and our first new member of 2021.
 By making a planned gift to AAUW National, each has embraced equity for future generations of women and girls as part of her personal legacy.

-If you have included AAUW National in your estate plans, please contact AAUW Director of Advancement Heather Miller at 202.785.7766 to let us know so that we may celebrate you, too, as a new member of the Legacy Circle!
+If you have included AAUW National in your estate plans, please contact AAUW Director of Advancement Heather Miller at 202.785.7766 to let us know so that we may celebrate you, too!